Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 I need you to remember one thing before wrapping up.
 These are all human-made machines, and we make mistakes.

-That’s why you see some users having a complaint, whereas others are living happily with the same machine.
-It’s because that particular lathe has got some issues within the parts throughout manufacturing.
+That’s why you see some users posting a complaint, whereas others are living happily with the same machine.
+It’s because, like with most anything, that particular lathe has got some issues within the parts throughout manufacturing.

 So, no matter what wood lathe you are going to buy, take enough time to check all the parts and accessories carefully after shipping.
 If you find something odd, let them know instantly and make everything clear.

-Once you’ve purchased your new lathe, it’s time to learn more about the parts of a lathe.
+Once you’ve purchased your new lathe, it’s time to learn more about the parts of a lathe, wood lathe set up and lathe safety.

 Turn Safe, Turn Big.
 Welcome to the turning world!